Frequently Asked Questions

-There are many copies which are hosted without our knowledge nor authorization.
-These use a modified and outdated version of our code which may cause incorrect downloads.
+We do not have any "trusted mirror".
+All the unofficial sites are hosted without our knowledge nor authorization.
+These make use of a heavily modified version of our old code and may cause incorrect downloads.
 In addition, due to the way UUP dump is structured, it is extremely easy for these websites to inject malware in a non-obvious way.

 Where is the source code of the website?

 The source code of the website has been made private due to the above concerns, as we do not wish to be liable for any damages caused by copies of UUP dump not hosted by us.

 While the website code itself is no longer open source, many parts out of which it is made are.

 I want to retrieve some data from UUP dump in an automatic manner